websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/api/document-api-basics.md

 1. Sign in to Liferay.

     ```tip::
-    Using basic authentication while signed in to Liferay is an easy way to test services.
+    Using basic authentication while signed into Liferay is an easy way to test services.
     ```

 1. [Find your site's ID](../../../../headless-delivery/consuming-apis/consuming-rest-services.md#identify-the-site-containing-the-data).
 You'll use this ID in several service calls.